-As the most successful black film maker ever, the way Lee deals with race is one of the most interesting and important aspects of his movies.
+As one of the most successful black film makers ever, the way Lee deals with race is one of the most interesting and important aspects of his movies.
 It’s a theme that’s prevalent throughout his work, and most of his films make some reference to race even if it’s not their central theme.
 25th Hour, for example, includes a long scene where Edward Norton’s character Monty rants against the society that he sees as having caused him to go to prison, including a number of minority groups.
 At the other end of the spectrum we have films like Do the Right Thing and Jungle Fever, which have race at their forefront.
-For me Jungle Fever pushes this too far.
-Even for a film about interracial relationships, the constant discussion of race becomes tiring.

-Get on the Bus is a great example of doing this right.
+Get on the Bus is perhaps the best example of balancing important racial themes with a good story.
 The men on the bus are travelling to attend a black rights march, so their discussion of racial issues feels incidental.
 This is one of Lee’s cleverest films, as its self-contained, road movie set-up manages to pack a lot in and be a very enjoyable ride too.
-Here Lee tackles a wide range of issues and prejudices, all within a group of demographically similar black men.
 It’s also a great example of Lee’s boldness as a director in not being afraid to highlight prejudice within the black community.
 This is something that comes out across his work, from the prejudice of people of all colours in Jungle Fever, to Do the Right Thing, where the black Brooklyn community is whipped up into a violent mob.
-This even-handedness shows an honesty in his depiction of problems in society.

-His films also remind us just how few black characters there are in Hollywood.
+His films also remind us just how underrepresented black stories continue to be in Hollywood.
 In the likes of Crooklyn, Do The Right Thing, Get on the Bus and Clockers there are very few white characters, something you almost never see in mainstream cinema.
 Considering there are parts of America which are predominantly black, as shown in Lee’s films, it’s incredible how rare a film with a large number of black characters is.
 Once you have Lee’s films as a point of comparison, it’s shocking that black people can so often be reduced to tokenism, if any appear in a film at all.

 The use of the word “nigger” is another interesting aspect of this.
 Lee has had a very public spat with Quentin Tarantino over the use of the word in films, a spat which is explicitly referenced in Bamboozled as a racist TV exec takes Tarantino’s side: that it’s just a word and there’s nothing wrong with saying it.
-Yet it’s used in almost all of Lee’s films.
-Context is important, but even so it seems strange that Lee would take offence at Tarantino’s use of the word in Django Unchained, a film about slavery which seems to be the right context, if any.
-Bamboozled, on the other hand, is a film about a TV show where people black up and do racist skits.
-This seems to be a far more controversial setting for the word.
+Yet it’s used in almost all of Lee’s films, showing there’s no one size fits all rule.

 But Lee’s films have a lot more going for them than just racial issues.
 Crooklyn, for example, is a coming of age story with a rare focus on a female character.
 The confusing She Hate Me takes a very modern look at sex and relationships, and Inside Man is just a great thriller.